FazeFlynn/AIML-Class/readme.md

 ### **2. Decision Trees and Random Forests**

 #### **Decision Trees**:
-- **Definition**: A decision tree is a tree-like model that makes decisions by splitting data into subsets based on feature values.
+A decision tree is a tree-like model that makes decisions by splitting data into subsets based on feature values.

-- **Working**: The tree splits the data using conditions (such as "is the feature greater than a value?") at each node, leading to leaves that represent class labels.
+**Working**: The tree splits the data using conditions (such as "is the feature greater than a value?") at each node, leading to leaves that represent class labels.

 #### **Random Forests**:
-- **Definition**: A random forest is an ensemble method that builds multiple decision trees and combines their predictions to improve accuracy.
+A random forest is an ensemble method that builds multiple decision trees and combines their predictions to improve accuracy.

-- **Working**: It uses bootstrapping (random sampling with replacement) to create different training sets and builds multiple trees.
+**Working**: It uses bootstrapping (random sampling with replacement) to create different training sets and builds multiple trees.
 The final prediction is based on the majority vote from all the trees.

-- **Advantages**: More robust and accurate than individual decision trees due to reduced overfitting.
+**Advantages**: More robust and accurate than individual decision trees due to reduced overfitting.

 #### **Example (Scenario)**:
 Classifying customer reviews into categories like "Positive", "Negative", and "Neutral".